twingodredree/sudoku-gui/README.md

 ![数独](sudoku_generator.gif)

 ## explanation
-Each time you press the spacebar, the application generate a Sudoku.
+Each time you press the spacebar, the application generate Sudoku.

 ## build
 ```